 Figure 1 shows damaged skin on the elbow of an infant after only 2 months’ use of topical steroids.

-Figure 2 shows the same elbow after three-week treatment with wheatgrass extract only.
+Figure 2 shows the same elbow after three-weeks' treatment with wheatgrass extract only.
 This child was fortunate.
 Had the TS not been stopped and replaced with wheatgrass, he may well have become TS-addicted.

 Topical steroids (TS) do a lot more damage than “thin the skin”.
 In fact, many children – even elderly adults – suffer from the side effects of these drugs, such as addiction and the pain and suffering of TS withdrawal when attempts are made to cease them.